syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ### Binding using dynamic object

-DynamicObject supports in Xamarin Android and data form item will be created.
+DynamicObject supports in Xamarin.Android and data form item will be created.

 {% tabs %}
 {% highlight c# %}